Andrew Goodman (activist)

 Andrew Goodman (November 23, 1943 – June 21, 1964) was an American civil rights activist.
-He was one of three Congress of Racial Equality (CORE) workers murdered in Philadelphia, Mississippi, by members of the Ku Klux Klan in 1964.
-Goodman and two fellow activists, James Chaney and Michael Schwerner, were volunteers for the Freedom Summer campaign that sought to register African Americans to vote in Mississippi and to set up Freedom Schools for black Southerners.
+He was one of three civil rights workers murdered in Philadelphia, Mississippi, by members of the Ku Klux Klan in 1964.
+Goodman was a volunteer for the Freedom Summer campaign that sought to register African Americans to vote in Mississippi and to set up Freedom Schools for black Southerners.
+His two fellow activists, James Chaney and Michael Schwerner, worked for the Congress of Racial Equality (CORE).

 Early life and beginnings of activism

 Andrew Goodman was born on November 23, 1943, in New York City, the second of three boys born to Robert, a writer and civil engineer, and Carolyn Goodman, a psychologist and social activist.
-He grew up in the city's Upper East Side.
+He grew up in the city's Upper West Side and Upper East Side.
 Goodman was Jewish, like fellow civil rights activist Michael Schwerner, alongside whom Goodman would be murdered.
 Goodman's neighborhood was a racially-mixed community of white and black families.

 The Goodman family was involved in intellectual and socially progressive activism and were devoted to social justice.
 His mother Carolyn was a lifelong labor activist.
 In her youth, she helped farm workers to organize and was active in community efforts to support the Republican faction during the Spanish Civil War in the 1930s.

 Andrew followed his parents' activist bent from a young age.
 At the age of 14, Goodman traveled to Washington, D.C., to participate in the 1958 Youth March for Integrated Schools.
 During the march, approximately 10,000 high school age students promoted the desegregation of American public schools after the U.S. Supreme Court's Brown v.
-Board of Education landmark decision in 1954 struck down the constitutionality of racial segregation in public schools.
-The next year, Goodman and a friend went to West Virginia to live in a coal mining town and sought to advocate to the governor over the poor working conditions there.
-At 17, Goodman traveled to Western Europe to understand the impact of largescale agribusiness on small farmers.
+Board of Education landmark decision in 1954 declared racial segregation in public schools to be unconstitutional.
+The next year, Goodman and a friend went to West Virginia to live in a coal mining town and advocated before the governor on behalf of miners due to the poor working conditions there.
+At 17, Goodman traveled to Western Europe to understand the impact of large-scale agribusiness on small farmers.
 Goodman also participated in a 1960 protest at a New York Woolworth's as part of the sit-in movement protesting the segregationist policies of the five-and-dime store.